 Educational Psychology Graduate Programs

-The Department of Educational Psychology offers graduate training programs in counseling psychology, educational psychology and research, and school psychology.
+The Department of Educational Psychology offers critical knowledge and skills needed in society today including research design, statistics, educational measurement, program evaluation, educational and psychological assessment, counseling and consultation.
+The department offers graduate training programs in counseling psychology, educational psychology and research, and school psychology.

 EPSY 106.
 Multicultural Student Leadership Seminar.
 2 Hours.

 This course will introduce students of color to leadership theory and develop personal skills in the areas of organizational, career, and community leadership.
 Topics covered include public speaking, group process, time management, and discussion of the special challenges for leaders of color.
 Prerequisite: Must have taken Hawk Link UNIV 101 and fewer than 60 hours credit from the University of Kansas.
 LEC.